What is Second to Die Life Insurance?

 Yes, a second-to-die policy typically costs less than buying separate policies on the spouses or partners because the premiums are calculated based on the combined life expectancy of the insureds and benefits will not be paid until both have died.

 It’s important to note, however, that when one spouse dies, the other will need to continue paying premiums on the policy.

-With most insurance companies, the underwriting for second to die life insurance is more lenient because the policy is being issued on two lives rather that one.
+With most insurance companies, the underwriting for second-to-die life insurance is more lenient because the policy is being issued on two lives rather than one.